N-Le-1/cs332/hw2/READMEhw2.md

 # References

-- I used the given lecture slides from the CS332/532 Canvas classroom.
+- I used the given lecture slides and lab workbooks from the CS332/532 Canvas classroom.
 - I used "Geeks for Geeks" to understand some of the string functions better and the usuage of function pointers.

      https://www.geeksforgeeks.org/strcpy-in-c/